 Petr Sagitarius (b.
 1966) was born in Třinec as a Czech with Polish roots.
-In 2014, he started a blog, which allowed him to find his literary voice.
+In 2014, he started a blog, which helped him find his literary voice.
 He wrote his first crime novel in 2017 – and is working on the seventh part in the series already.
 His fictitious stories take place in real settings the author is intimately familiar with.
-All are connected through the individual characters’ intertwining storylines.
+All are connected through the intertwining storylines of the characters.

 October 2020, 352 pages